JuanGuzmanG/JuanGuzmanG/README.md

 # Hey there!
-I'm Juan Jose 👋
+I'm Juan Guzman 👋

 I'm an 8th semester Systems Engineering student and Full-Stack developer, passionate about web development and artificial intelligence.